w0nd3rland-23/CCS_blog/posts/first-blog-post.md

 ---
-title: This is my first blog post!
+title: First Post
-published_at: 2022-11-04T15:00:00.000Z
+published_at: 2022-03-06
-snippet: This is an excerpt of my first blog post.
+snippet: This is my first entry into the world of creative coding!
 ---

 Hello, world!